simonebugo/Big_Data/README.md

 # Big_Data
-in this repository i'm going to put all the notebook that we will cover on Big Data and Text Management course
+In this repository, I will upload all the notebooks we cover in the Big Data and Text Management course.